 When was protection from trans hate crime introduced?

-Protection from hate crime for LGBT people has followed along behind protections on more established grounds, such as sex and race.
-LGBT people experience high levels of hate crime.
+Protection from hate crime for LGBT+ people has followed protections on other grounds.
+LGBT+ people experience high levels of hate crime.
 It has taken years and much campaigning for the law to do something about this.

 What are hate crimes?